 - House of the Two Saints, Porec (exterior)

-Today we cross into Croatia and drive south along the Adriatic coast to the magnificent port-town of Porec.
+We continue our journey, crossing the border into Croatia, and drive south along the Adriatic coast to the magnificent port-town of Porec.
 Located on a narrow peninsula jutting out into the Adriatic Sea, Porec was an important centre of early Christianity and today boasts one of the finest, and most complete, early medieval religious complexes in Europe.
 We will visit the Basilica of Euphrasius (a Byzantine masterpiece with magnificent gold apse mosaics of the quality of Ravenna), the Sacristy and Votive chapel, the Baptistery and the Bishop’s Palace.
 The Basilica is entered through an arcaded atrium, typical of early Christian churches.
 Flanking this is the fine octagonal 6th-century Baptistery and a 16th-century bell tower.
 The rare, triple-aisled Bishops’ Residence and the Sacristy, also from the 6th century, make the complex one of the most cohesive, wonderfully preserved early medieval ensembles – well deserving of its inclusion on the UNESCO World Heritage list.

 Porec also features some very important medieval domestic buildings.
 We will visit the ‘Romanesque House’; a 13th-century building with an interesting wooden balcony that stands at a point where the ancient Roman road, the Decumanus, meets the Marafor Square (once the site of the forum).
 Nearby we will see the so-called ‘House of the Two Saints’, which is all that remains of the 12th-century abbey of St Cassius.
 This small, one-storey residence built in the 14th to 15th century in a Romanesque style, derives its name from the stone relief figures of two saints flanking a window on the top floor.
 We will also explore the remains of the pre-Roman ‘Temple of Neptune’.
 (Overnight Porec) BD